Childcare Volunteer Program in Colombia - Cartagena

 What to expect and how you'll make an impact

-Childcare centres and schools in Cartagena often have a high ratio of students to teachers.
-This means that staff are frequently overworked and find it difficult to provide the kind of high quality and individualised early childhood education, care and attention that all young children deserve and need to grow into healthy, thriving adults.
+Childcare centers and schools in Cartagena often have a high ratio of students to teachers.
+This means that staff are frequently overworked and find it difficult to provide the kind of high quality and individualized early childhood education, care and attention that all young children deserve and need to grow into healthy, thriving adults.

-As a Childcare volunteer you will work in childcare centres alongside local staff to lighten their heavy workload and take care of the daily needs of the children.
+As a Childcare volunteer you will work in childcare centers alongside local staff to lighten their heavy workload and take care of the daily needs of the children.